bothrs/util/README.md

 ## Introduction

-Here you can find a list of all the main utils being exported by this package, More in depth, generated, documentation can be found [here](docs.md)
+Here you can find a list of all the main utils being exported by this package.
+More in depth, generated, documentation can be found [here](docs.md) The following utils can be imported from `@bothrs/util/<utilname>`

 ## util

-The following utils can be imported from `@bothrs/util/<utilname>`

 #### airtable-env